OpenEvalProject/evals/manuscripts/elife-36381/v2/manuscript.md

 Refinement of the two structures was performed with Refmac and Phenix (Adams et al., 2010; Winn et al., 2011).
 Refinement was concluded when no more entities could be modeled into the electron density and computational refinement ceased to produce improvements in Rwork and Rfree.
 Metal ions were identified by first modeling a magnesium ion and evaluating coordination geometry, B factors, and unaccounted-for density using difference Fourier methods, followed by reassignment where appropriate.
 The figures of the crystal structure were made in PyMOL (Schrödinger, n.d.).
 The ligand interaction map was made in ChemDraw.

-## Synthesis of (β-33P) PRPP and determination of the dissociation constant of the PRPP-aptamer complex
+### Synthesis of (β-33P) PRPP and determination of the dissociation constant of the PRPP-aptamer complex

 (β-33P) PRPP was synthesized using E. coli ribose-phosphate pyrophosphokinase (RPPK) obtained from Abbexa.
 17.7 μg/mL RPPK was incubated at 37°C for two hours in the presence of 50 mM potassium phosphate dibasic pH 8, 10 mM ribose 5-phosphate, 5 mM MgCl2, and trace quantities of (γ-33P) ATP essentially as in Switzer and Gibson (Switzer and Gibson, 1978).
 PRPP and ATP were separated on a native 20% acrylamide gel at 4°C. PRPP was distinguished from the substrate by its faster rate of migration and eluted overnight in 400 μL dH2O at 4°C.

-## Purification of SAS1 for synthesis of ppGpp
+### Purification of SAS1 for synthesis of ppGpp

 SAS1 enzyme was expressed and purified based on the protocol in Steinchen et al. (Steinchen et al., 2015).
 Briefly, the SAS1 protein from B. subtilis was amplified by colony PCR, cloned into a pET-28aM vector, and transformed into E. coli BL21(DE3) cells.
 A 15 mL starter culture was used to inoculate 1.5 L Terrific Broth plus 50 μg/mL kanamycin and grown at 37°C. At OD600 ~0.8, expression was induced with 0.5 mM IPTG and the culture was shaken overnight at 18°C. Cells were then pelleted and lysed using a microfluidizer (lysis buffer: 50 mM Tris, pH 8.0, 300 mM NaCl, 20 mM imidazole, 20 mM MgCl2, 20 mM KCl) and the lysate was run on a nickel column.
 The protein was eluted from the column with 400 mM imidazole (elution buffer: 50 mM Tris, pH 8.0, 400 mM NaCl, 400 mM imidazole, 0.2 mM TCEP).
 A band running between 25 and 30 kDa was seen on an SDS-PAGE gel, indicating SAS1 was successfully eluted.
 The eluted protein was diluted in 50 mM Tris, pH 8.0 and run on a Q column (HiTrap Q column, 5 mL) to remove contaminants.
 Finally, the Q column fractions were pooled and run on a gel filtration column (Superdex 200, running buffer: 20 mM HEPES-Na, pH 7.5, 200 mM NaCl, 20 mM KCl, 20 mM MgCl2), and a peak eluted consistent with the relevant tetrameric assembly of the protein.
 The protein was concentrated and frozen at −80°C in aliquots for storage.

-## Synthesis and purification of ppGpp
+### Synthesis and purification of ppGpp

 The SAS1 protein accepts GDP (or GTP) and ATP as substrates and catalyzes the transfer of the β and γ phosphates from ATP onto the 3′ end of GDP or GTP to form ppGpp or pppGpp, respectively.
 To make unlabeled ppGpp for crystallography, a reaction setup based on the protocol of Steinchen et al (Steinchen et al., 2015) was used.
 Briefly, 5 mM GDP, 5 mM ATP, and 5 μM SAS1 were combined in reaction buffer (100 mM HEPES-Na, pH 7.5, 200 mM NaCl, 20 mM MgCl2, and 20 mM KCl) and incubated at 37°C for two hours.
 A chloroform extraction was performed to remove SAS1, followed by 10-fold dilution in ddH2O and purification by Q column (HiTrap Q HP, 5 mL column volume), where buffer A (10 mM HEPES-KOH, pH 7.5) was used to bind nucleotides to the column and a gradient of buffer B (2 M NaCl) was used to elute the nucleotides.
 Nucleotides eluted from the column such that the number of phosphates positively correlated with %B. ppGpp eluted last at ~15% buffer B (approximately 300 mM NaCl) (Figure 6—figure supplement 3). ppGpp was then precipitated by lithium chloride (LiCl) precipitation.
 Eluate from the Q column was brought to 1 M LiCl, 4 volumes of ethanol were added, and the tubes were frozen at −20°C before centrifuging at 6000 rpm in an Eppendorf F-45-18-11 fixed-angle centrifuge rotor at 4°C for 10 min to pellet the precipitate.
 The supernatant was discarded and the pellet was washed twice with cold (−20°C) ethanol, repeating the freezing and pelleting steps between each wash step.
 After pouring off the ethanol of the final wash, pellets were completely dried.
 A dry, white powder resulted.
 Concentration was calculated by measuring UV absorbance at 252 nm (ε252 = 13600 L mol−1 cm−1).

-## Synthesis and purification of (3′-β-32P)-ppGpp
+### Synthesis and purification of (3′-β-32P)-ppGpp

 A reaction mixture resembling that in the previous section was made, substituting 5 mM ATP for 150 μCi [γ-32P]-ATP (Perkin Elmer).
 (3′-β-32P)-ppGpp was purified using a 20% denaturing polyacrylamide gel to separate it from [γ-32P]-ATP.
 The band was soaked in 300 μL ddH2O overnight at 4°C. The gel slice was then filtered off and the solution containing (3′-β-32P)-ppGpp was frozen at −20°C for use in binding assays.

-## Determination of dissociation constants by equilibrium dialysis
+### Determination of dissociation constants by equilibrium dialysis

 The dissociation constants of the PRPP-RNA and ppGpp-RNA complexes were determined by equilibrium dialysis using cassettes with a 10 kDa cutoff obtained from Harvard Apparatus, essentially as in Reiss et al (Reiss et al., 2017).
 Trace quantities of radiolabeled ligand were dissolved in equilibrium dialysis buffer (50 mM HEPES-KOH, pH 7.5, 200 mM KCl, 20 mM MgCl2) and were added to one side of the cassette, while varying concentrations of RNA dissolved in the same buffer were added to the other side of the cassette.
 The cassettes were incubated at room temperature overnight with gentle shaking and recovered by centrifugation.
 For ppGpp, which experiences negligible amounts of degradation overnight, 20 μL of the recovered material was directly subjected to scintillation counting.
 For PRPP, 10 μL of the recovered material was subjected to scintillation counting, while another 10 μL was electrophoresed on a denaturing 20% acrylamide gel containing 7.5 M urea.
 The latter step allowed determination of the amount of PRPP remaining in each sample after overnight incubation at room temperature in the presence of magnesium.
-The fraction of ligand bound in each cassette was determined using the following equation:F=(CPMR∗PR)−(CPML∗PL)CPMR∗PR
+The fraction of ligand bound in each cassette was determined using the following equation:

+$$
+F=\frac{(CPM_{R}∗P_{R})−(CPM_{L}∗P_{L})}{CPM_{R}∗P_{R}}
+$$

 Where F is the fraction of PRPP bound.
 CPML and CPMR are the counts per minute measured via scintillation counting of the ligand and RNA sides of the cassette, respectively.
 PL and PR are the percentages of intact PRPP remaining as determined by gel electrophoresis for the ligand and RNA sides of the cassette, respectively.
-Fitting was performed in GraphPad Prism using the following equation:F=Fmax∗[RNA]Kd+[RNA]
+Fitting was performed in GraphPad Prism using the following equation:

+$$
+F=\frac{F_{max}∗[RNA]}{K_{d}+[RNA]}
+$$

 Where F is the fraction of PRPP bound, Fmax is the maximum fraction of PRPP bound, [RNA] is the concentration of RNA, and Kd is the dissociation constant.

 All binding data consist of three technical replicates, of which the arithmetic mean and standard deviation are represented in Figure 1—figure supplement 2.
 All replicates were performed using a single stock of RNA from the same round of in vitro transcription and purification.
 Each data point in each replicate was collected using a different equilibrium dialysis cassette with independently diluted RNA solutions.
 Data were fit to a single-binding hyperbolic curve, with Bmax floating or constrained as follows.
 TmaWT binding to PRPP and TmaG96A binding to ppGpp fully reached saturation and Bmax was allowed to float.
 These Bmax values fit here should represent the fraction of radiolabeled ligand available for binding.
 TmaWT binding to ppGpp and TmaG96A binding to PRPP did not reach saturation, so the Bmax was constrained to equal the Bmax values for TmaG96A binding to ppGpp and TmaWT binding to PRPP, respectively.
 Values shown in Supplementary file 1 are the dissociation constant (Kd) from the hyperbolic fit plus or minus the standard error of the fit calculated by GraphPad Prism.

-## Secondary structure prediction
+### Secondary structure prediction

 Secondary structure predictions were obtained from mFold using the default settings (Zuker, 2003).
 NCBI Reference Sequence: NC_014209.1, location 657606 to 657788 was used to predict the secondary structure of the aptamers in the presence of guanine and absence of PRPP.
 Location 657617 to 657800 was used to predict the secondary structures of the aptamers in the absence of guanine, in the presence of PRPP, and in the presence of both ligands.
 The secondary structure of the transcription terminator was predicted using location 657606 to 657841.
 The secondary structure deemed most likely by the program was used for interpretation.
 Bound guanine aptamer and bound PRPP aptamer secondary structure predictions are consistent with X-ray crystallography data.

-## Accession numbers
+### Accession numbers

 Coordinates have been deposited in the Protein Data Bank (PDB) with accession numbers 6CK5 for the wild-type PRPP aptamer and 6CK4 for the G96A ppGpp aptamer.